StenopePHP/Stenope/doc/loading-content.md

 Stenope offers tools to fetch contents from local or distant sources, parse them and hydrate them as domain PHP objects.

-Let's do a simple blog.
+To illustrate how that works, let's code a simple blog.

 ## Setup